United Kingdom · Free VPN guide · Last updated 27 April 2026

 Is it illegal to use a VPN in the UK?

 No. Using a VPN itself remains lawful in the UK for ordinary privacy and security purposes.
+The legal question is still about what you do while connected, not about the fact that you turned a VPN on.

 How do you use a UK VPN for free?